Matthew Barry

 • Baupost Group LLC v DPK Management Limited (Comm)

-Acting (with Lord Wolfson KC and Douglas Paine) in a claim for damages in excess of £100m arising from the breach of an exclusivity agreement in connection with a joint venture.
+Acted (with Lord Wolfson KC and Douglas Paine) in a claim for damages in excess of £100m arising from the breach of an exclusivity agreement in connection with a joint venture.

 • MyBucks v Leighlinbridge & Finsbury Investments (Comm)

-Acting (with Michael D’Arcy) for BVI and Zambian companies claiming millions of pounds in damages against a Luxembourgish company and its receiver in connection with an alleged breach of contract involving the disposal of shares in a Malawian bank.
+Acted (with Michael D’Arcy) for BVI and Zambian companies claiming millions of pounds in damages against a Luxembourgish company and its receiver in connection with an alleged breach of contract involving the disposal of shares in a Malawian bank.

 • Competition